Best Headphones of 2022

 These models deliver great sound when you're on the road, at the gym, or sitting at home listening to your favorite music

-Most people can’t listen to dozens of headphones every year to find the best pairs.
-At Consumer Reports we can, and we do.
+Most people can’t listen to dozens of headphones to find the best pairs.
+At Consumer Reports we can, and we do it all year long.

 We buy and evaluate headphones continually, rating them on factors including sound quality, noise cancellation, features, and fit.
-With CR on your side, all you need to know to find the best headphones in 2021 is which kind you want and how much you want to spend.
+With CR on your side, finding the best headphones of 2022 is just a matter of deciding what type you’re looking for, and how much you want to spend.

 The best: Samsung Galaxy Buds are one of the best-scoring portable Bluetooth models Consumer Reports has ever tested.
 That’s all the more impressive, given their true wireless design.
 The Galaxy Buds produce exemplary audio quality packed into a pair of unobtrusive earpieces, complete with easy-to-use touch controls for playback, volume, and skipping tracks.